bjkim31/Suscept/doc/knn+snps.tutorial.md

   1. download the vcf files.

-  2. removing INDEL variants by [vcftools](https://vcftools.github.io/)
+  2. remove INDEL variants by [vcftools](https://vcftools.github.io/)

-  3. removing multipositional SNPs and some conflicts (different genotypes in same position)
+  3. remove multipositional SNPs and some conflicts (different genotypes in same position)

   4. check if the whole data is biallelic.